 I was able to have an enjoyable summer, while saving a lot of money for Vancouver.
 Like I said, the two are not mutually exclusive.

 So those are my three lessons.
 Yes, I learned other things such as: don't get an IUD and go to work the same day (the cramps will kill you).
-Or, some people are always going to be assholes (that one is courtesy of my ex), but those two seemed pretty self-explanatory.
+Or, some people are always going to be assholes (that one is courtesy of a past man-friend), but those two seemed pretty self-explanatory.
 I felt like these three were the most valuable to share.
 In 1 week I will be back in Vancouver and my life with be a whirlwind all over again.
 Goodbye summer, hello school.
 Can't wait.